 Style Manual Guidelines

-The print version of the Publication Manual of the American Psychological Association (APA) 6th edition is available on reserve at both the library’s Greeneville and Knoxville locations.
+The print version of the Publication Manual of the American Psychological Association (APA) 7th edition is available on reserve at the Greeneville campus.

 Plagiarism: How to Avoid It: a video from Bainbridge State College.

 We also have links to a number of resources on our Plagiarism Tutorials page.

 If you have any questions, please contact the library.